Atmoloid/Battleship/README.md

 ## Usage
 1. Open `index.html` in your web browser.
 2. Play the game by placing your ships and taking turns to attack the enemy grid.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License.

----

-Please check the remaining JavaScript files manually or update them here for a more detailed code breakdown section.